Teenage Mood Disorders Demystified

 Impact of Stress and Social Life due to Teenage Moods.

 Social media has created a FOMO in almost every teen.
-These platforms serve as windows into the lives of others, showcasing all the seemingly fun and exciting activities that teens might miss out on.
+These platforms serve as windows into the lives of others.
+They showcase all the seemingly fun and exciting activities that teens think they miss out on.

 The pressure to fit in and be perceived as popular often raises stress and anxiety.
 Teenagers constantly feel they must maintain an online presence, keeping up with trends and events.